ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 ---
-title: "Introduction to Module 1: FAIR Data"
+title: "Data and the FAIR Principles"
-teaching: Variable
-exercises: Variable
+teaching: A FAIR bit of time.
+exercises: Will be available via specific episodes.
 questions:
-- "What is the web of data?"
-- "What are FAIR data?"
-- "How do I search for data?"
-- "How do I make my data FAIR?"
+- "Who is this modulde for ?"
+- "How can I get some help if I get stuck on solving for an exercise or a question ?"
-- "How can I visualize the web of data?"
+- "How can I validate this module ?"
+- "When and where are the future ReproNim training workshops ?"

 objectives: